sambanks5/GB-Bet-Monitor/README.md

 # Bet Monitor
 Live bet monitor & feed built for online gambling operator.
-SRC Code not provided here for security.
+The source code is not available to the public for security purposes, however potential employers are welcome to enquire and I can give live demonstrations.

 - Previous monitoring program outdated, errored and unhelpful.
 - When a bet is placed, function within the system generates a file containing summary of bet details.